 Your trusty vaccine needs about two weeks to produce the antibodies that keep you healthy—most especially during the flu season!

 There are three common types of flu shots, namely:

-- Inactivated influenza vaccines (IIV) are suitable for children as young as six months
+- Inactivated influenza vaccines (IIV) for children

-- Recombinant influenza vaccines (RIV) are recommended for adults aged 18 and above
+- Recombinant influenza vaccines (RIV) for adults

 - Adjuvanted and high-dose inactivated vaccines for older adults aged 65 and up

 Pregnancy and old age shouldn’t discourage you from getting your annual vaccinations.
 It is highly recommended that you still get vaccinated, most especially if you have a chronic health conditions.